 Hema Xiansheng from Alibaba is a great example of a supermarket working with this technology.
 Every product in the supermarket is digitized.
 Customers can scan barcodes and get complete information on the product.
-At this time the real-time recommendation is offered, considering the previous purchase history.
-All of this is achieved by an effective combination of large database and AI-driven analysis and suggestions system.
+Then, considering the customer’s previous buying history, a real-time recommendation is offered.
+All of this is achieved by an effective combination of a large database and an AI-driven analysis and suggestions system.

 AI in Healthcare

-Artificial Intelligence, Machine Learning, and Big Data in Healthcare are already implemented in numerous ways in hospitals around the globe.
+Artificial Intelligence, Machine Learning, and Big Data in healthcare have already been implemented in numerous ways in hospitals around the globe.
 In the context of radiological diagnostics, cognitive computing systems are being used to facilitate repetitive processes and create sample analyses.
 Learning and predictive functionality is added, which moves it to the Machine Learning territory.

 Or we could mention the Deep Learning Model from Stanford University or Google Brain.
-Technology here is used to predict the approximate time of death for patients with life-threatening conditions and building the strategies for the best treatment, as a result.
+Technology here is used to predict the approximate time of death for patients with life-threatening conditions and building strategies for the best treatment.

 Robotic systems like surgical robots are another way to use AI technology.
-They could be the only possible solution for high-precision surgeries in the future, expanding the possibilities for treatment.
-Robots could also make a difference in rehabilitation periods, after the operation, offering logistical supports for the hospitals.
+They could be the only possible solution for high-precision surgeries in the future, which expands people’s possibilities for treatment.
+Robots could also make a difference in the rehabilitation period after an operation by offering logistics support for hospitals.
 With the evolution of AI technology and the availability of information, the contexts for the usage of medical robots will only increase.

 AI in the Food Industry

-One of the best ways to implement Artificial Intelligence and Big Data in the Food Industry is for Data Prediction.
-It is a relatively new market, and there are already startups that tap into it.
+One of the best ways to implement Artificial Intelligence and Big Data in the food industry is for data prediction.
+It is a relatively new market, and there are already startups tapping into it.

 The American startup Brightseed is doing something really unique and intriguing.
 AI and Big Data-powered predictive analytics are used to discover beneficial plant compounds.
-The deal is that the less than 0.1% of possible plant compounds already are discovered.
-These compounds will be used to create bioactive compounds that will make foods more nutritious and healthy.
+The deal is that less than 0.1% of possible plant compounds have been discovered.
+These compounds will be used to create bioactive compounds that will make food more nutritious and healthy.
 This will ultimately revolutionize the food industry as we know it.

-These are just a few of the use cases in the food industry, but it is expected to be much more:
+These are just a few of the current use cases in the food industry, but many more are expected in the future:

-- Knowing your tastes, time of the day and you travel plans, a restaurant could suggest that you will visit soon and offer you some food to order, that you might like
+- Knowing your tastes, time of the day, and your travel plans, a restaurant could suggest that you should visit soon and offer you some food to order that you might like.

-- Mobile Applications will analyze supply chains of restaurants and provide recommendations on ones with the freshest ingredients for the food
+- Mobile Applications will analyze the supply chains of restaurants and provide recommendations on the ones with the freshest ingredients.

-- Considering trends food manufacturers will be flexible to produce food and beverages that will satisfy the current tastes of the customers in the shortest period of time
+- Considering trends, food manufacturers will produce food and beverages that will satisfy the current tastes of customers in the shortest amount of time.

-Analytics help to build a strategy for businesses based on information that is coming.
-It takes time and effort to create structured dashboards and reports, but even more to effectively use it.
-Based on data analysis you can be alerted on problems, find new solutions, receiving ideas for new opportunities.
-But sometimes it can be really hard to determine what is important, and what’s not, and how to deal with it in the massive stream of information.
-Machine Learning can help in the analytics process, recognizing unusual patterns in the processes instantly and giving you suggestions on what to do next, providing valuable AI insight.
+Analytics help build a strategy for businesses based on available information.
+It takes time and effort to create structured dashboards and reports, but even more time to effectively use the data.
+Based on data analysis, you can be alerted to problems, find new solutions, and receive ideas for new opportunities.
+But with the massive stream of information available, sometimes it can be really hard to determine what is important, what’s not, and how to deal with it.
+Machine Learning can help in the analytics process, recognize unusual patterns in processes instantly, and give you suggestions on what to do next; this process will provide valuable AI insights.

-According to Capgemini Digital Transformation Institute there already some tangible benefits for businesses that had implemented AI:
+According to Capgemini Digital Transformation Institute, there have already been some tangible benefits for businesses that have implemented AI:

-- 75% of organizations had increased their sales of new products and service offering by more than 10%
+- 75% of organizations have increased their sales of new products and service offerings by more than 10%

-- For 78% of those organizations, operational efficiency had increased by over 10% too
+- For 78% of those organizations, operational efficiency has also increased by over 10%

-- 79% of organizations had generated new insights and significantly improved their analysis
+- 79% of organizations have generated new insights and significantly improved their analyses

 There are basically four Artificial Intelligence and Machine Learning strategies for Big Data analytics.

-Descriptive analytics in simple terms just describes what had happened.
-It’s summarizes everything and provides reports on the situations.
-Data categorized in historical context will help to make educated guesses and what will come next.
+Descriptive analytics in simple terms describes what has happened.
+It summarizes everything and provides reports on situations.
+Data categorized in a historical context will help to make educated guesses about what will come next.

-Diagnostic analytics breaks down all received information making an effort to answer the question “Why and how did certain events have happened?”.
+Diagnostic analytics breaks down all received information in an effort to answer the question, “Why and how did certain events happen?”
 The investigation is performed by comparing various sets of data.

-Predictive analytics is for recognizing patterns, matching events to those patterns to predict the events that will occur in the future.
-Narrative Science study claims that around 25% of enterprises are already implemented predictive analytics.
+Predictive analytics is for recognizing patterns and matching events to those patterns to predict the events that will occur in the future.
+A Narrative Science study claims that around 25% of enterprises have already implemented predictive analytics.

-Prescriptive analytics is aimed to suggest the best ways to take action in a particular situation.
+Prescriptive analytics suggests the best ways to take action in a particular situation.

-In 2022 one of five workers, doing generally non-routine tasks will be replaced by Artificial Intelligence, as Gartner predicts.
+In 2022, one in five workers doing generally non-routine tasks will be replaced by Artificial Intelligence, according to Gartner’s predictions.
 Will it happen?
 Only time will tell.
 But we can say with certainty that competitors will replace businesses that ignore AI/ML technology that can handle Big Data.
-SPD Group is providing AI development that helps businesses grow and also offers Fraud Detection and Prevention functionality, elevating business security on an entirely different level.
-If you are interested in Artificial Intelligence and Machine Learning development contact us!
+SPD Group provides AI development that helps businesses grow and also offers Fraud Detection and Prevention functionality, which elevates business security to an entirely different level.
+If you are interested in Artificial Intelligence and Machine Learning development, contact us!